Conor McGregor rape accuser telling ‘web of lies’, court hears

 “I didn’t care about anything at the time.
 All I cared about was my body and how hurt I was.
 I didn’t care about anyone else.”

-John Fitzgerald SC, for James Lawrence, said the “strange feature” of this case is that his client is part of these proceedings because of something he said, and not what she claimed.
+On Friday, John Fitzgerald SC, for James Lawrence, told the court the “strange feature” of this case is that his client is part of these proceedings because of something he said, and not what she claimed.

-Mr Fitzgerald said he “brought himself into the case” by telling the police in January 2019 that he and Ms Hand had consensual sex.
+Mr Fitzgerald said Mr Lawrence, of Rafter’s Road in Drimnagh, “brought himself into the case” by telling the police in January 2019 that he and Ms Hand had consensual sex.

 Mr Fitzgerald also put it to Ms Hand that she had sex with Mr McGregor and that the door between the sitting room and the bedroom of the hotel penthouse was open and they could be “heard clearly having sex”.